linode/docs/docs/guides/tools-reference/tools/how-to-use-gping/index.md

 ## What is gping?

-[`gping`](https://github.com/orf/gping) is a tool that gives the functionality of `ping` on a graph.
-If ever you have wanted to measure the response time of a host over time, `gping` is a tool for the task. `gping` even allows you to ping multiple hosts simultaneously, making it easy to compare response times.

-Beyond that, `gping` gives you control over how the graph displays, and even comes with a feature for graphing the execution time of command-line commands.
+[gping](https://github.com/orf/gping) is a Linux tool that provides the same functionality as ping with information displayed on a graph.
+If you need to measure the response time of a host over time, gpings is a tool for the task.
+With gping, you can ping multiple hosts simultaneously, making it easy to compare response times.
+You can customize how your gping graph displays information and it is able to graph the execution time of Linux commands.

 ## How to Install gping

-This guide breaks down the installation into two paths for different Linux distributions.
-Check out the section below that names your distribution to learn how to install `gping` on your system.
+This guide provides installation steps for Debian, Ubuntu, AlamaLinux, CentOS, and Fedora.
+Find the section below that corresponds to your system's distribution to learn how to install gping.

 ### Debian and Ubuntu

-On Debian and Ubuntu distributions, use the following steps to install `gping`.
+On Debian and Ubuntu distributions, use the following steps to install gping.

 1. Install the `gnupg` package, which is used for adding a repository key to APT: